Banner

 An Innovative Platform for Virtual Underwater Experiences Targeting the Cultural and Tourism Industries

-Paraskevi Nomikou, Geology and Geoenvironment, National and Kapodistrian University of Athens, Greece
+Paraskevi Nomikou, National and Kapodistrian University of Athens, Greece

 Spatial Information Technology: Past, Present, Future